opendatapune/data/README.md

 **Pune Tree Census draft data**: [download zipped csv](http://nikhilvj.co.in/files/trees/trees_all_clean1.csv.zip) (64MB, 3.2 million tree locations with detail attributes like species, height etc)
 Disclaimer : This is draft data, is in need of analysis and feedback, so no guarantees of accuracy.

+Addition: [download zipped sqlite db](https://nikhilvj.co.in/files/podp/treecensusDB.7z) [60MB, same as above but in a sqlite db)

 ----

 **PMPML static gtfs data as of Jan 2019** : [download zip](http://nikhilvj.co.in/files/pmpml/pmpml-gtfs.zip) (8MB)